wwarne/dvmn-async-lesson2/README.md

 # How to use

 1. Run command `python main.py`
-2. Use arrow keys to control the spacecraft:
+2. Use arrow keys to control the spacecraft.
+3. After the year of 2020 you can press `space` to shoot a plasma gun.
 ```
 ┌───────────────────────────────────────────────────────────────────────────────────────────┐
 │           +           *               .             * *    +  *   +  .                    │